briansunter/graph/site/src/content/logseq/issue-1.md

 I’ve been taking notes for a long time.
 The [logseq](https://logseq.com/) note-taking app helps me publish my notes online.

 I enjoy learning how others take notes since everyone’s process is unique.
-I also hope to share something useful or inspire you since I’ve already been so inspired seeing what you all are !
+I also hope to share something useful or inspire you since I’ve already been so inspired seeing what you all are doing!

 ### Updates 🆕